microsoft/windows-ai-studio-templates/configs/Phi-3-mini-4k-instruct/README.md

 By default, the subscription and the resource group for inference should match those used for fine-tuning.
 The inference will use the same Azure Container App Environment and access the model and model adapter stored in Azure Files, which were generated during the fine-tuning step.

+### Deploy the Inference Endpoint
+If you wish to revise the inference code or reload the inference model, please execute the `AI Toolkit: Deploy for inference` command.
+This will synchronize your latest code with ACA and restart the replica.

-Once provisioning is successfully completed, you can find the web API endpoint under `ACA_APP_ENDPOINT` within `./infra/inference.config.json`.
+Once deployment is successfully completed, you can find the web API endpoint under `ACA_APP_ENDPOINT` within `./infra/inference.config.json`.
 You are now ready to evaluate the model using this endpoint.

-### Modifying the Inference Code
-If you wish to revise the inference code, please execute the `AI Toolkit: Update code for inference` command.
-This will synchronize your latest code with ACA and restart the replica.

 ### Advanced usage
 For more information on remote development with AI Toolkit, refer to the [Fine-Tuning models remotely](https://aka.ms/ai-toolkit/remote-provision) and [Inferencing with the fine-tuned model](https://aka.ms/ai-toolkit/remote-inference) documentation.